GM to send 50 engineers to U-M to develop electric car technology

 “We need a methodology to retrain our workforce,” says Bob Kruse, executive director of global vehicle engineering for hybrids, electric vehicles and batteries for GM.

 Not that GM has been slouch in that department.
-Sastry points out that GM’s continuing education programs are routinely the benchmark for the corporate world with firm’s like Microsoft taking meticulous notes.
+Sastry points out that GM’s continuing education programs are routinely the benchmark for the corporate world with firm’s like Microsoft taking meticulous notes on them.

 “The only vector is up,” Sastry says.
 “I think this will not only grow but there will be imitators.”